 There are a variety of approaches to family counseling; but, all approaches encompass the following common goals: improve communication, increase problem-solving, augment coping skills, and enhance the sense of connection to one another.

 A family is a larger “WE” composed of different ages, experiences, priorities and stresses.
-At Collaborate Counseling, we are here to help families improve their communication skills and resolve conflicts before irreparably damaging the “WE” of the family.
-We will always treat you and your family with the utmost respect, integrity and confidentially.
-We are truly here for you.
-Contact us today to get started.
+We are here to provide the resources needed to help families improve their communication skills and resolve conflicts before irreparably damaging the “WE” of the family.
+We are here to help you with the resources and referrals you will need to move forward in confidence, caring, and hope.